sunng87/slacker/README.md

   high-order functions and lazy arguments.
 Due to the limitation of serialization, slacker has its difficulty to support these features.

+## Example

+An pair of example server/client can be found under "examples", you can run the examples by `lein run :server` and `lein run :client` .

 ## Usage

 ### Leiningen